 Who (for): This is a chance for anyone interested in getting out on the water to experience a day in the life of a marine biologist and get involved in marine research projects, learn about this incredible biodiversity hotspot from trained marine biologists and get up close with some of the marine wildlife.

-9:00 – Start the day with a full English breakfast and coffee.
-Morning Briefing – Listen to an informative presentation by Cape RADD biologists on the biodiversity research you will be contributing to and the amazing marine BIG 5 of False Bay
+9:30 – Morning Briefing – Listen to an informative presentation by Cape RADD biologists on the biodiversity & research you will be contributing to and the amazing marine BIG 5 of False Bay

-10:15– Depart from Simon’s Town jetty for the research expedition trip
+10:00– Depart from Simon’s Town for the research expedition trip

-13:00 – Arrive back from sea to the Simon’s Town jetty.
-Debrief of the day’s activity, final questions and certificate hand out.
+13:00 – Arrive back from sea to the Simon’s Town harbor.
+Debrief of the day’s activity and farewells.

 13:15 – Depart home